cllouud/test-ascend-ci-permission/.github/ISSUE_TEMPLATE/delete_npu_runner.md

 | Field | Description | Example | Required |
 |------|------|------|-----|
 | `org-name` | Full name of the organization | `awesome-ai-org` | ✅ |

+## Reason
+* Provide a reason for disconnection.
+Send email to yaml_1@163.com for more help.